Posts Tagged ‘Peace’

 Walking Monks with a Dog

-The monk’s long walk from Texas to Washington, D.C. has been a breath of fresh air for many Americans to see, myself included.
+The Buddhist monk’s Walk for Peace, from Texas to Washington, D.C., has been a breath of fresh air for many Americans to see, myself included.
 I must admit, their loyal companion dog, Aloka, captured a piece of my heart right away.
-The way she walks is with purpose and a prance.
-She reminds me of my girl, Bella, who is my own little Peace Keeper.
+The way he walks is with purpose and a prance.
+He reminds me of my girl, Bella, who is my own little Peace Keeper.

 Peace-Dogs!

-Aloka is now recovering from recent surgery on her leg.
+Aloka is now recovering from recent surgery on his leg.
 A veterinarian practice in SC performed the operation as a gift.
-Rest is now part of her journey in the Walk for Peace.
+Rest is a part of his journey in the Walk for Peace.

 Shows Monk with dog, Aloka.